Slight negligence is never a trouble for the easy-going Bunny Ear Cactus.

 Overview of Bunny Ear Cactus

-Golden bristle cactus is easily identifiable with its segmented pads, which are in pairs and resemble rabbit’s ears.
+Bunny Ear Cactus or Golden Bristle Cactus is easily identifiable with its segmented pads, which are in pairs and resemble rabbit ears.

 The general overview of the bunny ear cactus is summarized below.